zhiyuli/subset_nwm_data_scripts/README.md

 The copy of the resulting NetCDF files of a huc_12 watershed (comid: 160102040504) for date 20170327 can be found at https://www.hydroshare.org/resource/734533a9e08c494aa28d2d0e688e2c06/

 ## What's new in 1.1.3?
-1) Start to support subsetting the following files:
+1) Support subsetting more files:

 1-1) "tm01" and "tm02" of each time stamp in analysis_assim model configuration